Ayumi-Smith/appointments-etl-pipeline/README.md

 - Idempotency/processing state:
   - Files previously processed are skipped; if a corrupt file is replaced in the folder with the same name - it won't be processed again.
+  - If data for the same day is released in two different files - writing to the DB will fail due to a unique constraint.
+  If the situation like this is expected, logic can be improved to handle this case.